drawpile/listserver/README.md

  * `database` and/or `includeservers` (what to list)
  * `name` the short name of the list server shown to the user
  * `description` a short description of this server shown to the user
- * `remoteAddressHeader` since you will most likely be using nginx or apache in front of this server
+ * `proxyHeaders=true` since you will most likely be using nginx or apache in front of this server

 Tip: on the same domain as your drawpile-srv, add this meta tag to your /index.html: